akshithsrinivas23bce5078/trademarkia-ai-engineer/README.md

-# sparklineo-week-2-python-codes
-This is week 2 assignment.
-It has codes like Multiplication Table which prints the multiplication table till 10.
-The Random Number Guessing game which generates a number from user and we need to guess a random number from 1 to the random number.
-Also we print the pattern using loops.
+# Sparklineo Week 2 Python Codes
+Collection of Python programs using loops and conditionals:

+Multiplication Table.py – Program to display the multiplication table of a given number up to 10 using loops.

+Random Number Guessing Game.py – Interactive game that generates a random number within a user-defined range and allows the user to guess it with hints until the correct number is found.

+Pattern Printing.py – Program to print various patterns (such as stars or numbers) using nested loops.